 You must pay a tax to operate any business within city limits.
 A business tax receipt is proof of payment and it is required before a business opens.
-Our website has a few tips to help you get a business tax receipt.
+Our website has a few tips to help you get a business tax receipt

 for payment instructions.

-This is in addition to a $20 application fee and any penalties that may apply.
-Businesses starting on or after August 1st will pay next year’s fee and be issued next year’s Business Tax Receipt.
-Prorated Business Tax Receipts are nonrefundable and expire September 30th.
+This is in addition to a $15 COU fee and $5 administrative fee and any penalties that may apply.
+Businesses starting on or after August 1st shall pay next year’s fee and be issued next year’s Business Tax Receipt.
+Prorated Business Tax Receipts are nonrefundable.

 Often a prospective business site has deficiencies which must be corrected in order to meet city, county or state requirements.
 The general nature of the improvements that may be required include building structures, electrical wiring, plumbing, doorways, fire protection, drainage, sidewalk, sanitation, food handling, parking areas, landscaping, sign revisions, traffic hazards and other items related to a specific business.
 Below is a list of agencies and their phone numbers that should be checked concerning code requirements or regulations before starting a business operation at any location.

 To ensure business license information is up to date a declaration is emailed each year in April.
 If you opted out of email, the declaration will be mailed.
 All businesses, other than professionals, must complete and return the declaration no later than June 1.
 Failure to return the declaration by June 1 will result in a 25% penalty.
 This penalty will be added to next year’s business tax receipt fees and is in addition to any delinquent or late-payment penalties.

 For assistance with confirming the emailed declaration via the Digital City Hall portal, click on the Digital City Hall Guide.